BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 A healthy singing voice can make the hearts to dance.
 You can discover the singer inside you.
 The commonly thought question that strikes the minds of many is how to have a distinct singing voice.
-Numerous ways have been introduced to help the people in improving the tone or pitch of their voice.
+Numerous ways have been introduced to help the people in improving the tone or pitch of their voices.
 The below-mentioned facts can help you to increase the quality of your vocal tonality.

 - Understand how the sound comes from your voice.

-- The vocal chords vibrate while singing.
+- The vocal cords vibrate while singing.